Josh Kraft: 2025 Boston mayoral campaign

 After Charlie Baker declined to seek reelection in 2022, Kraft was seen as a potential candidate for governor.
 There was also speculation that Kraft might challenge incumbent U.S. congresswoman Ayanna Pressley in the 2024 Democratic primary for Massachusetts's 7th congressional district.
 He was perceived to be more politically centrist than Pressley.
 However, Kraft denied having an interest in running for the congressional seat.
 Kraft publicly expressed an openness to running for political office.
 Kraft for years was seen as a possible candidate to challenge incumbent mayor Michelle Wu in the 2025 Boston mayoral election.

 On February 4, 2025, Kraft launched his campaign to become mayor of Boston.
 During his speech where he announced his candidacy, he heavily criticized Michelle Wu, saying that she had not fulfilled campaign promises to make the MBTA free for residents of Boston, enact rent control and implement a municipal Green New Deal in the Boston Public Schools system.
 Kraft has voiced opposition to expanding bike lanes downtown, saying that if elected he would put an "immediate pause" on bike lane construction, and that "Centre Street [in West Roxbury] could be one of the bike lanes we remove."
 Kraft raised $6.8 million for his campaign prior to the preliminary round vote, a record amount.
 However, $5.5 million of what Kraft raised came from his own personal wealth and only $1.3 came from sources and contributors other than Kraft himself (primarily wealthy donors, including Boston business leaders).

 In July 2025, Kraft's campaign sent out a series of fundraising emails purportedly from prominent Democratic politicians, including Sen. Adam Schiff (CA), Rep. Eric Swalwell (CA), Rep. Jasmine Crockett (TX), former governor Roy Cooper (NC), and retired brigadier general Shawn Harris (GA), which were not approved by the identified politicians.
 Wu campaign treasurer Robert Binney called on the state Office of Campaign and Political Finance to investigate, saying "at best these practices are highly deceptive and negligent, at worst they are illegal violations of our state campaign finance laws."
 Kraft campaign spokesperson Eileen O'Connor stated in response that the unauthorized emails were "an error on the part of our vendor."

+Kraft came in second in the primary, trailing incumbent mayor Michelle Wu by 49 percentage points.
+His second-place finish qualified him to face Wu on the general election ballot.
+However, two days after the primary, Kraft announced he would withdraw from the election.